tnakamot/json-parser/README.md

 * When an error occurs, show the file and line where the error is detected.
 * Unit test
 * Code documentation
-* Packaging this tool for Linux
+* Packaging this tool as RPM and DEB.

 ### Low Priority